Norwegian Fjords

 Key Attractions:

-• Flåm Railway: One of the most beautiful areas of the world offers sightseeing trains, mountains, waterfalls and valleys.
+• Flåm Railway: One of the most breathtaking areas in the world offers sightseeing trains, stunning mountains, cascading waterfalls, and picturesque valleys.

-• Undredal Village: Famous for your ancient Norwegian goat cheese and scenes.
+• Undredal Village: Famous for its ancient Norwegian goat cheese and scenes.

-• Jostedalsbreen Glacier: Europe’s largest glacier, which has hosted guided trek and ice climbing.
+• Jostedalsbreen Glacier: Europe’s largest glacier, hosting guided treks and ice climbing.

 Hardangerfjord